safe church training for the pcv

 5. After the training the SCU must be notified of the completion of the event and the names of attendees

 The Safe Church Basic Training Kit (including registration and notification forms, advice, instructions, material to print and links to the Basic Training videos) enables Safe Church Representatives to hold a training event.

 Online Safe Church Refresher Course

 As part of the PCV's commitment to Safe Church these same people listed above are required to complete the Safe Church Refresher Course every 12 months.
-The Safe Church Refresher Course is a brief online presentation available at the PCV Safe Church YouTube Channel, designed to ensure adherence to Safe Church policy, procedure and practice in the intervening time between three-yearly training.
+The Safe Church Refresher Course is a brief online presentation available at the PCV Safe Church YouTube Channel, designed to ensure adherence to Safe Church policy, procedure and practice.
 An offline version of the Safe Church Refresher Course is available for those people without access to the internet - contact the Safe Church Unit to have this directly posted by mail.
 Alternatively it can be downloaded here

 Safe Church Representatives promote the Refresher Course in their congregation/organisation and direct all mandated people to view the presentation.

 Click here for the online Safe Church Refresher Course

 Advanced Training covers Safe Church material at a deeper level and in particular focuses on prevention and wider understandings, with more opportunity to engage with the material - for example, work through scenarios in groups.
 It is not a repeat of the Basic Training.